google/mtail/Building.md

 mtail is implemented in [Go](http://golang.org).

-You will need to install the golang-tip package for your distribution.
-The Ubuntu PPA is at https://launchpad.net/~gophers/+archive/go
+You will need to install Go 1.4 or higher.

 # Details

-[Checkout](http://code.google.com/p/mtail/source/checkout) the source from Git.
+[Clone](http://github.com/google/mtail) the source from GitHub.

 mtail uses `make` to build.
+Type `make` at the commandline to install all the dependencies, and then build mtail.
+This assumes that your Go environment is already set up.

 Run the unit tests with `make test`, which invokes `gotest`.

+## Contributing

 Please use `gofmt` to format your code before committing.
 Emacs' go-mode has a lovely [gofmt-before-save](http://golang.org/misc/emacs/go-mode.el) function.